Stack logo

 If you had a bug where you didn't delete related documents correctely, you might want to clean up documents based on the existence of another document.
 For example, one gotcha with vector databases is forgetting to delete embedding documents linked to chunks of documents that have been deleted.
 When you do a vector search, you'd get results that no longer exist.
 To delete the related documents you could do:

-export const deleteOrphanedEmbeddings = migration({
+export const deleteOrphanedEmbeddings = migrations.define({

 table: "embeddings",